 International tradeThe current international trade involves over 1.5 million crocodilian skins per year, exported legally from about 30 countries.
 CITES trade records from the UNEP World Conservation Monitoring Centre (WCMC), and trends in crocodilian skin trade are regularly summarized (eg Caldwell 2014, 2015; see Suggested Reading).

 Between 2011 and 2013, international trade averaged 1.57 million skins per year, comprised of 47% classic skins and 53% caiman skins.
 The Global Financial Crisis (2009-2010) resulted in reduced demand for crocodilian products generally, although the market for the very highest quality products remained strong.
 In terms of volume, the main species in international trade (and main producer countries) are C. niloticus (Africa), C. siamensis (Thailand, Vietnam, Cambodia), C. porosus (Australia, Papua New Guinea, Indonesia, Malaysia, Singapore, Thailand), C. novaeguineae (Papua New Guinea, Indonesia), C. acutus (Colombia, Honduras), C. moreletii (Mexico), C. crocodilus (Colombia, Bolivia), C. yacare (Brazil, Argentina, Bolivia), C. latirostris (Argentina) and A. mississippiensis (USA).

 Table 1.
 World trade (1000s of skins) in classic crocodilian and caiman skins, 2006-2013 (source: Caldwell 2015).

 The main by-product of crocodilian farming is meat.
 Between 1990 and 2005 meat exports were relatively stable, at around 400 tonnes per year, derived mainly from American Alligators, Nile Crocodiles and Siamese Crocodiles.
 China and Hong Kong are the main importers of crocodile meat.
 Other crocodile parts are also utilised, including blood (pharmaceuticals), bones, fat (traditional medicines), teeth, heads, skulls (tourist curios), etc.

 Minor trade in live crocodilians occurs between zoos and for the pet trade.
-On a larger commercial scale, live crocodiles are exported for farming (eg 268,000 hatchling Nile Crocodiles from Mozambique to Zimbabwe and South Africa in a 7-year period; Siamese Crocodile hatchlings from Cambodia to Vietnam and Thailand) or for the food trade (eg 466,000 juvenile Siamese Crocodiles from Cambodia, Vietnam and Thailand to China between 1998 and 2008).
+On a larger commercial scale, live crocodiles are exported for farming (eg 268,000 hatchling Nile Crocodiles from Mozambique to Zimbabwe and South Africa over a 7-year period; Siamese Crocodile hatchlings from Cambodia to Vietnam and Thailand) or for the food trade (eg 466,000 juvenile Siamese Crocodiles from Cambodia, Vietnam and Thailand to China between 1998 and 2008).